farique1/e-spelho/README.md

     ui_message=local_message
 )
 ```
->Note the missing `comics` module.
+>Note the missing *Comics* module.
 Its is not needed in this example.

 The modules can then be initialised with:
 ```Python